surajshetty3416/otto/otto/tools/README.md

 # Flags that define how the tool is installed/used
 #
-dev_mode_only: bool                         # Will not be installed if not in developer mode
+dev_mode_only: bool = False                 # Will not be installed if not in developer mode
-requires_permission: bool                   # Will raise an Otto Permission Request before execution
+requires_permission: bool = False           # Will raise an Otto Permission Request before execution
-use_explanation: bool                       # Will prompt LLM for explanation for using the tool
+use_explanation: bool = False               # Will prompt LLM for explanation for using the tool

 # Optional definitions described by the MCP spec
 #
-output_properties: dict[str, Any] | None    # Optional output schema
+output_properties: dict[str, Any] | None = None # Optional output schema
-output_required: list[str] | None           # Optional required output fields
+output_required: list[str] | None = None        # Optional required output fields
-annotations: ToolAnnotations | None         # Optional MCP metadata
+annotations: ToolAnnotations | None = None      # Optional MCP metadata
 ```

 > [!NOTE]